IliaRakhlevski/Detection-of-violence-against-children-in-videos/README.md

 The cameras capture video streams, these streams are classified by using a deep learning Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM) based approach for violence detection by learning <br/> the detailed features in videos.<br/>
-The CNN is used for feature extraction and LSTM is used to classify video based on those features.<br/>
+The CNN is used for features extraction and LSTM is used to classify video based on those features.<br/>
-As a CNN feature extraction we use ResNet152V2 pre-trained model.<br/>
+As a CNN features extraction we use ResNet152V2 pre-trained model.<br/>
 The dataset presented in the repository has only several examples.
 The full dataset has about 8000 videos.

 **Project files:**<br/>